Book Consultation

 Our Actual Experience

 A client insisted a compilation needed an independence letter like a review.
-We showed where the two standards differ, so the file stayed correct and the fee stayed lower.
-Matching the report to the right standard saved real money.
+We showed where the two standards differ, so the file stayed correct and the scope stayed right.
+Matching the report to the right standard avoided unnecessary work.
 Figures changed for privacy.

 ItemCompilation ReportReview Engagement